QueensCollegeLibrary/Reading_list_checker/README.md

 # Reading_list_checker
 Method for automatically checking word-processed reading lists against Alma holdings.

-# Turn Alma holdings into python dictionary
+# Turn Alma holdings into Python dictionary
-[This only needs to be done periodically to keep holdings updated, not for every reading list you check]
+**This only needs to be done periodically to keep holdings updated, not for every reading list you check.**
 1. In Alma Analytics, use the Shelflist (holdings records) report for your library and the records you want to check against.
 2. Download your holdings as XML.
 3. Input the file path in the create_dicts.py code and run.